-- Section 1.
-When ADR is to be Offered.
-Whenever the Board reasonably determines that a dispute exists between the Association and any member of the Association, or between members of the Association that relates to: (a) the use of a Unit; or (b) an interpretation of the use restrictions, rules or regulations contained in the Governing Documents with respect to the use of the Unit, the use of the Common Elements or the permitted behavior of a member or resident of Section 14, and the Board reasonably concludes, with or without the advice of its attorney, that the dispute may result in litigation, the Association will offer a method of dispute resolution as set forth below. - Section 2.
-Designation of Method of ADR.
-In the event any dispute arises between the Association and a Unit Owner or between Unit Owners with respect to a matter described in Section 1 of this Article, the Association, through the Board, will offer alternative dispute resolution prior to the commencement of litigation or, where litigation is commenced, as soon as the Board receives notice of any litigation involving a matter described above.
-The Board may satisfy the obligation described in this Article by offering any of the following methods of ADR and complying with the procedures set forth in the attached Schedule "A": - (a) Mediation by a qualified third-party mediator designated by the Board; - (b) Non-binding arbitration by a qualified third-party arbitrator designated by the Board; - (c) Binding arbitration by a qualified third-party arbitrator designated by the Board; - (d) Mediation by a person or persons who are not specifically trained in mediation, but who have expertise in community association matters and who have no personal interest in the matter in dispute and who are not Unit Owners.
-Persons who would qualify under this provision include persons who are members of the Board or Directors for a community association other than Clearbrook Oxford Village Condominium Association No. 14; and - (e) Mediation by such other person as the Board may designate, including a person who is a Unit Owner, provided that all parties to the dispute consent to the designation of such a person. - Section 3.
+- (a) Mediation by a qualified third-party mediator designated by the Board; - (b) Non-binding arbitration by a qualified third-party arbitrator designated by the Board; - (c) Binding arbitration by a qualified third-party arbitrator designated by the Board; - (d) Mediation by a person or persons who are not specifically trained in mediation, but who have expertise in community association matters and who have no personal interest in the matter in dispute and who are not Unit Owners.
+Persons who would qualify under this provision include persons who are members of the Board or Directors for a community association other than Clearbrook Pickwick Village Condominium Association No. 15; and - (e) Mediation by such other person as the Board may designate, including a person who is a Unit Owner, provided that all parties to the dispute consent to the designation of such a person.

 Notice of Acceptance.
-No member of the Board may act as a mediator or arbitrator.
+No member of the Board may act as a mediator or Section 3. arbitrator.
 Following the Board's determination to offer ADR under this Article, the Board will provide notice to all parties to the dispute by personal delivery or certified U.S. mail, return receipt requested.
 The notice shall advise the parties to the dispute of the method of dispute resolution selected by the Board and shall provide a response form indicating whether the person involved in the dispute accepts or rejects the method of dispute resolution from sub-paragraphs (a) through (e) above.
 If the Board selects a method of dispute resolution utilizing subparagraph (a) through (d) above, and one or more persons involved in the dispute reject the offer of alternative dispute resolution, the Board will have satisfied its obligation under this Article and will have no further obligation.
 If the Board selects a method of dispute resolution utilizing subparagraph (e) above, and one or more persons involved in this dispute rejects the offer of dispute resolution, the Board shall offer an additional method of dispute resolution in the same manner as provided above.
 The notice advising a Unit Owner of the designation of a method of ADR will provide that the Unit Owner must accept the Board designation method within a specific time period, but in no event less than ten (10) days following the date of the letter offering ADR.
 Whenever the expiration date falls on a Saturday or Sunday or legal holiday, the expiration date will be the following business day.
 If a Unit Owner does not agree to participate in the ADR method offered by the Board on or before the expiration date, the Unit Owner will be deemed to have rejected the offer.